 - Corporate visa [sec 21] – issued to a corporate applicant who intends to employ foreigners for purposes of work.

 - Exchange visa [sec 22] – issued to a foreigner participating in an exchange programme in South Africa.

 - Asylum transit visa [sec 23] – issued to an asylum seeker at a port of entry.

 There are very specific requirements that have to be met when submitting your visa-application; essential documents must accompany your application whilst simultaneously complying with the prescribed time frames.
-Should you make use of our services, we will ensure that your application is in order – which in turn will increase your chances of a successful outcome.
+Should you make use of our Immigration Law Attorneys we will ensure that your application is in order – which in turn will increase your chances of a successful outcome.
 We shall further ensure that you are kept up to date with the progress of your application.

 When applying for a new visa or renewing your current visa you must be in possession of a valid passport – i.e. one that does not expire in the near future and has sufficient blank pages for your visa to be affixed to.

 Should your application be successful, you will receive a visa stipulating specific terms including an allocated time period for your stay.
 The terms and allocated time period will depend on the type of visa you applied for.
-For example, a Relative’s Visa will only be valid for a maximum period of 24 months from date of issue.
+For example, a Relative’s Visa will only be valid for a maximum period of 24 months from the date of issue.

-In the event that a documented foreigner fails to renew his or her visa upon expiry thereof, or alternatively leaves South-Africa prior to the expiry of his or her current visa, he or she will no longer have any status in South-Africa and will be dressed with an “undesirable” status.
-Receiving the status of an undesirable foreigner will most likely occur whilst traveling and having to cross any border where a passport and visa check ought to take place.
+If a documented foreigner fails to renew his or her visa upon expiry thereof, or alternatively leaves South Africa prior to the expiry of his or her current visa, he or she will no longer have any status in South Africa and will be identified with an “undesirable” status.
+Receiving the status of an undesirable foreigner will most likely occur whilst travelling and having to cross any border where a passport and visa check ought to take place.

-In conclusion, we can assist with:
+In conclusion, our Immigration Law Attorneys can assist with: